hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/ComposingXML.md

 </hazelcast>
 ```

 - You can use property placeholders in the `<import/>` elements.
-For example:
+Please see the following example.

 ```xml
 <hazelcast>